Cadillac Escalade: Popular culture

-The second generation proved to be popular amongst numerous celebrities, being owned by numerous athletes, rappers, musicians, and actors. the vehicle was frequently featured in music videos from artists such as Nelly, 50 Cent, Jay Z, Jennifer Lopez, Chingy, and more.
-The vehicle has been seen as a popular icon in hip-hop music, being referenced in numerous songs as a status symbol.
+The second generation turned out to be popular among numerous celebrities, being owned by numerous athletes, rappers, musicians, and actors.
+The vehicle was frequently featured in music videos by artists such as Nelly, 50 Cent, Jay-Z, Jennifer Lopez, Chingy, and others.
+The vehicle has been seen as a popular icon in hip-hop, being referenced in numerous songs as a status symbol.

-In 2021, filmmaker Spike Lee was hired to create a short film which introduced the 2021 version.
+In 2021, filmmaker Spike Lee was hired to create a short film to introduce the 2021 version.